caocmai/stroop-effect/README.md

 # stroop-effect

-This is an iOS game based on the Stroop effect
+This is an iOS game based on the Stroop effect using Swift language

 ## Getting Started